Holidays to Rhodes fly off the shelves thanks to the island’s picture-perfect beaches, historical sites and party hot spots.

 Places To Stay In Rhodes View all places to stay »

-Kremasti is a charming little town on the Greek island of Rhodes.
-This place’s main attraction is the beach – a long stretch of sand and shingle that runs along the entire town.
-You’ve also got a tree-lined main square with a few tavernas and shops dotted around.
-As for nightlife and history, the city of Rhodes is on hand just 20 minutes’ drive up the road.
+Kremasti's a charming town on the Greek island of Rhodes.
+This place’s main attraction is the beach – a long stretch of sand and shingle that runs the length of the town.
+You’ve also got a tree-lined main square with a few tavernas and shops.
+And if you're after nightlife and history, you've got Rhodes Town within a 20-minute drive.

-Pastida is a quiet little village in northern Rhodes, a Greek island just off the coast of Turkey.
-Life revolves around the handful of tavernas that line the quaint village square.
-There aren’t any cars here so the narrow streets are just for pedestrians – plus you’re surrounded by olive groves and citrus trees all around the village.
-The pace of life here is always leisurely – but Kremasti’s major beach is just down the road.
+Pastida is a quiet little village in northern Rhodes.
+Life revolves around the handful of tavernas that line the village square.
+There aren’t any cars here, so the narrow streets are just for pedestrians – plus you’re surrounded by photo-ready olive groves and citrus trees.
+The pace of life here is always leisurely – but Kremasti’s buzzing beach is just down the road.

 On Rhodes’ northwest tip, Ixia is a pretty, purpose-built resort that clings to the curl of Aegean coastline known as Ixia Bay.
 Along the seafront stand tall, luxury hotels and a string of restaurants that cater as much to locals as they do visitors.
 And set back from the water’s edge is a quieter residential area with the Akramitis Mountain for a backdrop.